RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - Android Hacking 101.md

 <p>

-- <code>Information<br>: Display data such as app icon, app name, size, package name etc.MD5 & SHA1 are also shown.
+- <code>Information</code>: Display data such as app icon, app name, size, package name etc.MD5 & SHA1 are also shown.
 They can be useful to detect known malicious applications.<br>
 - <code> Scan options</code>: Rescan the application, Start the dynamic analysis, Check the java code & the manifest file
 - <br>
 - <code>Signer certificate</code>: Display certificate info, Determine if an application has come from its original source.<br>